Kahmul/SoulsSpeedruns-Save-Organizer/README.md

 ## Credits

-- johndisandonato for adding the 'select previous/next savefile' hotkeys
+- johndisandonato for adding the 'Highlight Previous/Next Savefile' hotkeys